The City provides a standard two-bin system for residential properties, which includes:

-• Ensure the lid can be fully closed
+• Ensure the lid can be fully closed.

-• Clean the bin regularly
+• Clean the bin regularly.

-• Freeze seafood and odorous waste
+• Freeze seafood and odorous waste and take to your bin the day of collection.

 • Food scraps

-• Nappies, wipes and sanitary products
+• Nappies, wipes, and sanitary products

 • Garden waste